Distressed Debt

 https://www.abi.org

 Plan confirmation requires the court to find that the plan satisfies several legal standards, including the absolute priority rule — which generally requires that no junior class receive value unless all senior classes are paid in full — and the best interests test — which requires that each creditor receive at least as much under the plan as they would in a Chapter 7 liquidation.
-In practice, these standards provide the legal framework within which negotiations between creditor classes occur, and the threat of litigation over plan confirmation is a significant lever that creditors at various levels of the capital structure can use to extract better treatment.
 Cases that cannot be resolved consensually may proceed to a contested confirmation hearing — a cram-down — in which the court imposes a plan over the objection of a dissenting class if the plan is found to be fair and equitable and does not discriminate unfairly among creditors.

 https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title11-section1129&edition=prelim